genelet/light/README.md

 Why is the project?
 Protocol buffer provides an easier, cleaner and better graph to represent parsed SQL structure than native GO or RUST objects.
 There are three usages:

 - build SQL parser and new SQL engine
-- contruct complex SQL query on-the-fly, to search noSQL database, time-series database and other loosely-structured data systems, as if they were relational DBs.
+- contruct complex SQL query on-the-fly, to search noSQL database, time-series database and other loosely-structured data systems, as if they were RDBs.
 - provide a machine learning framework on database schema (or meta).
 For example, the [text-to-SQL](https://yale-lily.github.io/spider) semantic parsing requires a meta standard.
 Solving text-to-SQL graph problems will let one to treat neutral language questions as SQL queries, and to answer them as SQL searches on knowledge base.

 <br /><br />